-One of my favorite evergreen conifer specimens is the Umbrella Pine.
-It sits to the right of the garage giving it protection from winds as advised by experts when Sciadopitys verticillata is planted in zone 5.
+Hello fellow readers, One of my favorite evergreen conifer specimens is the Umbrella Pine (Sciadopitys verticillata).
+It sits to the right of the garage giving it protection from winds as advised by experts when planted in zone 5.
 Michael Dir, the guru of woody plants, lists its hardiness as zone 5 to 7, though “not as prosperous in zone 7 as further North.”
-While we are officially listed as a zone 6, I consider most of us in a 5B.
+While officially listed as Zone 6, I consider most of us in a 5B.
 This winter’s dance in the single digits supports the theory.

 When I mentioned I was writing about our Sciadopitys verticillata, Curt made an admiral attempt at reiterating the botanical name then concluded, “It sounds like a dinosaur.”
 And it is of sorts.
-More specifically the Umbrella Pine, also known as Japanese Umbrella Pine because of where it originates, is considered a living fossil.
+The Umbrella Pine, also known as Japanese Umbrella Pine because of its origin, is considered a living fossil.
 Fossils with the plant date back 230 million years when dinosaurs walked our world.
 The way the two-toned dark and light green flat waxy needles whorl around each stem in an umbrella-like fashion even looks prehistoric.
-Imagine a plant with no close relatives that dates back that long.
+Imagine a plant with no close relatives that date back that long.
 Did I mention this living fossil is deer resistant?
 Apparently, there weren’t deer amongst the dinosaurs.
-Garden Dilemmas?
-Askmarystone@gmail.com

-FYI: There are dwarf versions of Sciadopitys verticillata such as ‘Gruene Kugel ‘, a new selection from Germany, that Ann from Scotch Plains NJ found.
-It will grow four feet tall and three wide as compared to the typical full-sized twenty-five to thirty feet tall and fifteen wide umbrella pines.
-A real cutie along the side of the rear patio we designed a few years back.
+FYI: There are dwarf versions of Sciadopitys verticillata such as ‘Gruene Kugel, ‘a new selection from Germany, that my client Ann from Scotch Plains NJ found.
+It will grow four feet tall and three wide compared to the typical full-sized twenty-five to thirty feet tall and fifteen wide umbrella pines—a real cutie along the side of the rear patio we designed a few years back.